When it comes to training hard, you need to have toughness.

 Often the biggest and most muscular meatheads in the gym tend to be the ones who lack heart and will routinely run from real challenges.

 Why do they run you ask?
-They fear getting folded or looking like they are struggling because their ego cannot take it.
+They fear getting folded or looking like they are struggling because their frail ego cannot take the heat.

-If you are training hard then at some point you will get folded.
+If you are training hard at some point you will get folded.
 Everybody gets folded.

-But getting knocked down is how you learn to get back up.
-Success requires struggle.
+But getting knocked down is how you learn to get back up because your success requires struggle.

-Let’s talk about the my great hometown, Philadelphia legend Allen Iverson for a moment.
+Let’s talk about my great hometown, Philadelphia legend Allen Iverson for a moment.

-AI was an undersized player in a league full of giants.
+AI was an undersized player (6ft, 165lbs maybe) in a league full of giants.